About the Award

 - class: aristocrats, slaves and freedom fighters with class struggles and conflict

-In Jo Spurrier’s books Isidro has to learn to cope with his disability.
-He is neither magically healed nor shunted out of sight: instead he continues as a central character.
+In Jo Spurrier’s books Isidro learns to cope with his disability.
+He is neither magically healed nor shunted out of sight.
+Instead he continues as a central character.
 I was furious at the end of reading Winter because I was sure Isidro, now disabled, was to be sent off-stage so to speak.
 I was wrong.

-People with disability are shunted to one side in our society.
-My mentor from one of the Big Five publishing houses told me that I won’t ever get a job in the publishing industry because of my disability.
+Society shunts people with disability aside.
+My mentor from one of the Big Five publishing houses (think happy tap dancing) told me that I won’t ever get a job in the publishing industry because of my disability.
 She said my only hope for employment – with my 3 degrees and working my butt off here at Dark Matter – is for an admin assistant position in the public service under an equity scheme.
-As if ANYONE wants a vision impaired person: my mentor, without any understanding of what my disability really is and how capable I am, without any medical assessment, has decided that I cannot copy edit and I cannot work full-time, therefore I should go somewhere else and be a burden somewhere else.
+As if ANYONE wants a vision impaired person: my mentor, without any understanding of what my disability really is and how capable I am, without any medical assessment, decided I cannot copy edit and I cannot work, therefore I should go somewhere else and be a burden somewhere else.
+And she refused to mentor me.

 Capable people with disabilities are sorely needed in literature and pop culture so people stop treating us like trash.